shaunadoo97/First-Portfolio/README.md

 I used Love Running Navbar and Footer to help me get started but tweaked in my own ways.

 Home Page - Love Running Project to help me get started, then moving on from there to set my own homepage up.
+Also tried to use https://www.youtube.com/watch?v=oLgtucwjVII&t=48s as practice at first but didn't like how my page looked so I changed it completely.
+For the About me part, I liked the start of the video and used as a guidance but again. changed it to my own liking: https://www.youtube.com/watch?v=lgX38fNbxmw&list=LL&index=9&t=192s

 Gallery: https://www.youtube.com/watch?v=VoiTgM8yjc8&list=LL&index=4 I used this to try help me guide until i start tweaking it to my own liking aswell as applying my own media queries to it.
+I also tried and practiced to understand how flex-box works but didn't stick with this reference as i changed it : https://www.youtube.com/watch?v=Fs5BVSS6b3M&list=LL&index=8
+My mentor helped me with the flex-box/wrap for my media queries.

-Contact form: https://www.youtube.com/watch?v=f0DcnrpeBv8 I used this to try learn how to form a contact form and then moved on to tweak to my own liking.
+Contact form: https://www.youtube.com/watch?v=f0DcnrpeBv8 I used this to try learn how to create a contact form and then moved on to tweak to my own liking.

-Also thank you to my mentor for his advice/feedbacks on how I could improve my project.
+Also thank you to my mentor, Rory, for his advice/feedbacks on how I could improve my project.